-- 1. Employees are employed on a probationary period of three (3) months.
+- 1. Employees are employed on a probationary period of three (3) months, which can be extended by a further 3 months subject to the following conditions. - a.
+If the Municipality is of the opinion that such employee has successfully completed his probationary period, the Municipality shall confirm such employees in writing. - b.
+If the Municipality on or before the date of completion of the probationary period of such employee, is are the opinion that he is not fit for the post occupied by him, the Municipality may: - (i)In writing and stating the reason before extend the probationary period of such employee once only for the fixed period not exceeding three months. - (ii) Or give such employee at least one working month written notice that his or service will be terminated on a specific day subject to a fair procedure by a Municipality. - (iii) After three months if the Municipality fails to inform the employee of confirmation of probationary period then the Municipality should accept the post as automatically permanent. - 2.
 The purpose of a probationary appointment as part of the selection process is to assess, as early as possible in a working environment, an employee's suitability for employment in a particular job.
 During the probationary period, employees must be given the opportunity to demonstrate the standards expected of them and be provided with appropriate feedback, assistance and support by the Section Manager to achieve them.
-Resignation or termination during this period should comply with Basic Conditions of Employment Act Section 37. - 2.
+Resignation or termination during this period should comply with Basic Conditions of Employment Act Section 37. - 3.
 Human Resources will give advice and support to all employees during the probationary period.
-All Managers should discuss as early as possible, with Human Resources, any doubts or uncertainties about an employee's progress. - 3.
+All Managers should discuss as early as possible, with Human Resources, any doubts or uncertainties about an employee's progress. - 4.
 The line manager must inform the HR Department when the employee has successfully completed the probationary.
 The HR department will in turn, confirm the employee's formal appointment to a position by means of a written letter to the employee.
 The probationary period may be extended based on the performance of the individual.
-If an extension is to be applied, the employee is to be advised in writing of such an extension and the conditions set out for this extension. - 4.
-The line manager must conduct regular evaluations of the performance of new employees during the probation period and any corrective action must, after consultation with the employee and the Head of Department, be conveyed to the employee in writing.
+If an extension is to be applied, the employee is to be advised in writing of such an extension and the conditions set out for this extension.

+5. The line manager must conduct regular evaluations of the performance of new employees during the probation period and any corrective action must, after consultation with the employee and the Head of Department, be conveyed to the employee in writing.
 A copy of such evaluation and corrective action (if any) must be forwarded to HR for filing of the new employee's personnel file